 The question is, while parents might be understandably reluctant to rely on games alone to provide their children with the mental stimulation and learning experiences they might require for a fully-rounded education, there have certainly been examples where the technology has provided positive, tangible results.

-Using video games
+Using video games in education

 As well as the obvious recreational value of video games, there have been a number of real-world cases in which they have offered some unique, innovative learning outcomes.
 The turn-based strategy game series Civilization, for example, has been used as an interactive method of teaching history.
 While Walden, a first-person open-world simulation based on the Henry David Thoreau novel of the same name, has the ability to completely immerse players in the American philosopher’s exploratory narrative.
 Since its original 2017 release, the game has been praised for its power to support literacy skill development in young readers, as well as introducing them to the complex themes of morality and ethics in the process.